Ax-Kochen-Ershov principles for finitely ramified henselian fields: Induced structure on residue field and value group

 \section{Induced structure on residue field and value group}

-The aim of this section is to show that in a finitely ramified henselian valued field of initial ramification $e$ considered in the language $\mathcal{L}_\mathrm{val}$, the structure induced on $Kv$ is exactly the $\Ldagger{e}$-structure $Kv$.
-Moreover, we show that $vK$ is stably embedded as a pure ordered abelian group, and that $Kv$ and $vK$ are orthogonal.
+In this section we show that in a finitely ramified henselian valued field of initial ramification $e$ considered in the language $\mathcal{L}_\mathrm{val}$, the structure induced on $Kv$ is exactly the $\Ldagger{e}$-structure, and the structure induced on $vK$ is exactly the $\Loag$-structure.
+Moreover, we show that $Kv$ and $vK$ are stably embedded and orthogonal, and that the $\Ldagger{e}$-structure is $\Lring$-definable (with parameters) on $Kv$.